What is a Lisfranc injury?

 A Lisfranc injury involves the joints and/or the ligaments of the middle of the foot.
-The injury can result from a major accident or a simple slip and fall.
-Sometimes this injury can be mistaken for a “sprain” and not obtaining treatment can sometimes lead to more significant problems.
+This injury can result from a major accident or a simple slip and fall.
+Sometimes this injury can be mistaken for a sprain, and not obtaining treatment can sometimes lead to more significant problems.
 The degree of injury can range from mild to severe.

-Common symptoms of a Lisfranc injury are swelling and pain on the top of the foot.
-Bruising is common, and bruising on the bottom of the foot is a clue this injury has occurred.
-The appearance of the foot may range from grossly distorted in severe injuries to a normal appearance and normal ability to put weight on the foot with only pain in subtle injuries.
+The common symptoms of a Lisfranc injury are swelling and pain on the top of the foot.
+Bruising is common, and bruising on the bottom of the foot is a clue that this injury has occurred.
+With a severe injury, the foot may be distorted and putting any weight on it may be very painful.
+With a mild injury, the foot may appear normal and you may be able to put weight on it with only mild pain.

-These injuries may be low-energy and result from a slip and fall.
-This frequently occurs during athletic injuries but can also occur from a misstep or even missing a stair and stumbling over the top of the foot.
-High-energy injuries occur from direct trauma such as a car accident or fall from a height.
+This injury may be low-energy and result from a slip and fall.
+Twisting frequently occurs during athletic injuries but can also occur from a misstep or even missing a stair and stumbling over the top of the foot.
+High-energy injuries occur from direct trauma such as a car accident or a fall from a height.

 The midfoot area is comprised of the joints and ligaments in the middle of the foot.
-The bones in this area are held together by a specialized ligamentous and bony complex in which the bones key together like puzzle pieces to maintain the arch of the foot.
-When the ligaments and/or bones in this area are injured, they may shift out of place disrupting their normal relationship.
+Specialized ligaments hold the bones in this area together like puzzle pieces to maintain the arch of the foot.
+When the ligaments and/or bones in this area are injured, they may shift out of place.

-If the ligaments and the bones in the middle of the foot are not injured severely, and bones are not shifted out of their normal positions, non-surgical treatment can be successful with casting and staying of the foot.
-This is generally needed for 6 weeks.
-Your doctor will follow-up regularly with x-rays to assure the bones maintain their good position during the recovery.
-If the bones or ligaments are injured causing them to shift out of their normal positions, surgery is likely necessary to restore the anatomy Often these plates and screws are removed later once the bones and ligaments have healed.
+If the ligaments and the bones in the middle of the foot are not severely injured, and bones are not shifted out of their normal positions, non-surgical treatment can be successful with casting.
+A cast may be needed for six weeks.
+Your orthopaedic foot and ankle specialist will follow up regularly with X-rays to make sure the bones maintain their good position during the recovery.
+If the bones or ligaments are injured in a way that causes them to shift out of their normal positions, surgery may be necessary to restore the anatomy of the foot.
+Surgery may involve the placement of plates and screws that may be removed later, once the bones and ligaments have healed.

-The expected recovery depends on the initial severity of the injury.
-For most cases of surgery, patients will be in a cast and not be able to put weight on the foot for 6 weeks, followed by 6 weeks in a walking boot.
-Physical therapy may be needed to strengthen the foot and ankle and help regain ability to walk.
-Return to maximal function, running, and sports can take about one year.
+Recovery from Lisfranc surgery depends in part on the severity of the injury.
+For most cases of surgery, patients will be in a cast and not be able to put weight on the foot for six weeks, followed by six weeks in a walking boot.
+Physical therapy may be needed to strengthen the foot and ankle and help regain walking ability.
+Return to maximal function, running and sports can take about one year.

 Lisfranc injuries may result in arthritis and chronic pain in the middle of the foot.
-This may require additional surgery.
+This may require additional treatment.
 With surgery, injury to the nerves and tendons may occur.
-Because of the swelling that often occurs with this injury, wound opening, infection and/or further swelling of the foot may occur after surgery.
+Because of the swelling that often occurs with this injury, complications such as wound opening, infection and/or further swelling of the foot may occur after surgery.

 Frequently Asked Questions